akhil9281/Spring-Project-for-Salesken/README.md

-# This is a Project for the Technical Assessment for salesken.ai
+# This is a practice Project to review my skills with my Spring Development skills
 ___
 **Language Used** - _JAVA, HTML_